19hours/sg-statutes/Acts/Business Trusts Act.md

 and upon such order, the trustee-manager shall wind up the registered business trust.

-(3) The court may order the trustee-manager of a registered business trust to wind up the registered business trust on the petition of the Authority on any of the following grounds:
+(3) The court may order the trustee-manager of a registered business trust to wind up the registered business trust on the application of the Authority on any of the following grounds:

 (a) the registered business trust has carried on, promoted or participated in a pyramid selling scheme or arrangement within the meaning of section 2(1) of the Multi-Level Marketing and Pyramid Selling (Prohibition) Act (Cap.
 190) in contravention of that Act;